beborngod/Dino/README.md

 # Dino game

-# For this game you have to install depend pacages.
+# For this game you have to install dependent pacages.

 For installing on DEBIAN based distributive: